dylansc/deployment_workshop/README.md

 We will have our app running in one Docker container, and Mongodb running in another and then link them together, and this is used so that our app is looking in the correct place for the database.

-NOTE: In the following if you get the error “Cannot connect to the Docker daemon”, then prefix any docker commands with sudo.
+:warning: In the following if you get the error “Cannot connect to the Docker daemon”, then prefix any docker commands with `sudo`.

 ## Building the Docker Image

-:rocket: Create an empty file Dockerfile at the top level of your app directory and open it in Atom.
+:rocket: Create an empty file `Dockerfile` at the top level of your app directory and open it in Atom.

 In the file you want the following: